 The review of the Building Regulations and fire safety, which made 53 recommendations for improvement, concluded that the whole system needed major reform and the Government subsequently launched a consultation on reforms to the Regulations.
-The consultation and the Government’s response has culminated with the introduction and reform of new legislation most notably the Fire Safety Bill and the draft Building Safety Bill.
-It has also led to the introduction of the EWS1 form.
-The Government’s housing secretary, Robert Jenrick, has stated that these changes will produce “the biggest improvements in building safety in nearly 40 years”.
+The consultation and the Government’s response has culminated with the introduction and reform of new legislation most notably the Fire Safety Act and the Building Safety Act, which achieved Royal Assent in April 2022.

-The proposed changes are wide ranging and potentially impose greater obligations on designers, contractors and building control bodies (including approved inspectors, who will become ‘registered building control approvers’).
-They also pose further insurance issues in an already hardened market and leave many of the details for subsequent and yet unknown secondary legislation.
+The changes are wide ranging and impose greater obligations on designers, contractors and building control bodies (including approved inspectors, who will become ‘registered building control approvers’).
+They also pose further insurance issues in an already hardened market.

-All those in the construction industry will need to be aware of the evolving legislative and regulatory requirements.
-In this area we have collated a selection of legal updates, articles and webinars which report on developments in the legal and regulatory landscape and the impact on those in the construction and related industries of the Government’s aim to build a safer future.
+All those in the construction industry need to be aware of the legislative and regulator requirements.
+We have therefore collated a selection of legal updates, articles and webinars which report on developments and the impact on those in the construction, health and safety and building related industries in line with the Government’s aim to “build a safer future”.